November498/inventory-management/README.md

 Context providers for managing global state outside of Redux.

 - **`CartContext.jsx`**: Manages the shopping cart state and provides helper functions like `addItemToCart`.
-- **`SidebarContext.jsx`**: Handles the sidebar's open/close state and responsiveness for mobile devices.
 - **`UseCard.js`**: A custom hook for accessing the `CartContext`.

 #### 4. **`/data`**